Skip to main content

 Bag

 Having a place to store your gear is a great way to keep your hands free and cut down on stress.
-Depending on the specific concert or music festival that you’re attending, there may be detailed requirements regarding bags and other items brought into the venue.
+Depending on the specific concert or music festival that you are attending, there may be detailed requirements regarding bags and other items brought into the venue.

 When choosing a bag to bring to a show, a good rule of thumb is to avoid large backpacks and tote bags.
 Instead, opt for a small crossbody bag, running belt or fanny pack.
 This will also make it easier for you to breeze through any security checks and keep an eye on your belongings throughout the show.

-Common requirements regarding bag size are that it be under 6” x 9” and made of a see-through material like clear plastic or vinyl.
-If you’re not sure if your bag is the right size, try to use one that’s the size of your hand.
+Common requirements regarding bag size are that it be under 6 x 9 and made of a see-through material like clear plastic or vinyl.
+If you are not sure if your bag is the right size, try to use one that is the size of your hand.
+Many venues post size limits similar to 5 x 9 x 2 for small clutches and may require clear crossbody or belt bags to speed entry.
+Choose secure closures and consider anti-theft features like cut-resistant straps or RFID-blocking pockets for cards and IDs.

 Eye Protection